2017 BOARD OF DIRECTORS AND ADVISORY BOARD MEMBERS

-Front Row, Left to Right: Dr. Amber Hogan-Mitchell (Treasurer), Linda Lybert (President), Darrell Hicks (President-Elect 2018), Dr. Rodney Rohde, Dr. Charles Gerba
+Front Row, Left to Right: Dr. Amber Hogan Mitchell (Treasurer), Linda Lybert (President), Darrel Hicks (President-Elect 2018), Dr. Rodney Rohde, Dr. Charles Gerba

-Back Row, Left to Right: Dr. Matthew Hardwick, Glenda Schuh (CIC), Kathy Sharley (Executive Assistant), Pam Vacarro, Jacque Butler, Caroline Etland, Dr. Syed Sattar, Shari Soloman, Keith Sopha, Dr. Curtis White
+Back Row, Left to Right: Dr. Matthew Hardwick, Glenda Schuh, Kathy Sharley (Executive Assistant), Pamela Vaccaro, Jacque Butler, Caroline Etland, Dr. Syed Sattar, John LaRochelle, Shari Solomon, Keith Sopha, Dr. Curtis White

 Missing Members: Douglas Erickson and Dr. William Rutala

 2018 Executive Board

 This organization is run by a board of directors and elected executive board.
 Our executive board consists of: